Continual Low-Rank Adapters for LLM-based Generative Recommender Systems: Analysis of LoRA Variants for Continual Recommendation

 \textbf{{Cumulative LoRA Variants}}.
 To mitigate forgetting, cumulative LoRA has been widely used in domains such as vision~\citep{wu2025sd, liang2024inflora}.
 At stage $t$, it reuses frozen adapters from past stages and adds a new trainable adapter by summing them during both training and inference.
-The effective update is where $W_{0}$ is the pretrained LLM weight; $\{\hat{B}_i\}_{i=1}^{t-1}$ and $\{\hat{A}_i\}_{i=1}^{t-1}$ are frozen adapters from previous stages; and $B_t,A_t$ are trainable at stage $t$.
+The effective update is \AL{ W_t = W_0 + \sum_{i=1}^{t-1}\alpha_i \hat{B}_i\hat{A}_i+B_tA_t, \qquad t\geq 2, } where $W_{0}$ is the pretrained LLM weight; $\{\hat{B}_i\}_{i=1}^{t-1}$ and $\{\hat{A}_i\}_{i=1}^{t-1}$ are frozen adapters from previous stages; and $B_t,A_t$ are trainable at stage $t$.
 Following prior practice, we use normalized directions $\hat{B}_i=B_i/\|B_i\|_F$ and $\hat{A}_i=A_i/\|A_i\|_F$, which improves stability.
 The scalar $\alpha_i$ are fixed or learned magnitudes.
 This design explicitly enhances stability and expands LoRA’s effective capacity, expected too work well when sequential tasks interfere minimally.
 However, for recommendation where user preferences evolve, this rationale weakens.
 To examine this, we study SumLoRA, which uses simple summation, in four variants: (i) \textit{all}, summing all past adapters; (ii) \textit{latest}, summing only the most recent adapter; (iii) \textit{all+inherit}, summing all past adapters with parameter inheritance; and (iv) \textit{latest+inherit}, using only the latest adapter with parameter inheritance.
 The \textit{all} variant corresponds to the original design of cumulative LoRA family.
 We also consider SD-LoRA, which extends summation with learnable magnitudes, with \textit{all} equivalent to \citet{wu2025sd}.
 For analysis, we focus on the empirically stronger \textit{latest+inherit}.
 Table~\ref{tab:cumul_analysis} summarizes these design choices.